JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences/index.md

 ### My proposal was accepted, but I learned of something the conference does that makes me uncomfortable.
 What do I do?

 Depends on the severity of the misdeed.
-If it's something you'd feel comfortable talking to the organizers about, I highly recommend reaching out to them directly to raise your misgivings.
+If it's something you'd feel comfortable talking to the organizers about, I strongly recommend reaching out to them directly to raise your misgivings.
 Oftentimes the organizer will appreciate you talking to them and will work hard to make it right.

 Messages like the following are TODO PHRASING: